AmbroseBot/async-sherlock/readme.md

 Plus you get the added benefit that you can easily embed this into your applications rather than being restricted to command line.

+---

+Licensing, usage, etc is the same as [Sherlock](https://github.com/sherlock-project/sherlock).
+Please refer to that repo in that regard.